GrindelfP/grindelfStack/README.md

 4. isEmpty(): Boolean - returns true if the upperIndex property is equal to 0, otherwise - returns false.
 5. setSize(value: Int) - checks if provided parameter's value is less than value of upperIndex property and if so - throws an exception, otherwise sets size property to the parameter value.
 6. map(mapper: (T?) -> T?) : Stack<T> - applies some function passed as a parameter to every element of a Stack and returns a new Stack of these updated elements.

+### Functions (private)
+1. isMonotone(collection: ArrayList<T?>): Boolean - checks if the colection passed as a parameter is monotone (if there are any null elements, they aren't surrounded by non-null elements).
+2. getUpperIndex(collection: ArrayList<T?>): Int - returns the index of the last non-null element in a row.